-Discounted bills pending maturity at year end are included in the accompanying Interim Condensed Consolidated balance sheet under "Trade receivables," with a balancing entry in "Interest-bearing loans and borrowings".
+Discounted bills pending maturity at year end are included in the accompanying Consolidated Balance Sheet under "Trade receivables," with a balancing entry in "Interest-bearing loans and borrowings".
 The balances transferred to banks as Non-Recourse Factoring are not included in "Trade receivables" since all risks related to them, including bad and past-due debt risks, have been transferred to the bank (Note 15.a).

-The Group recognizes impairment for expected credit loss.
+The Group recognises impairment allowances in order to cover the expected loss model.